Phi Sigma Rho: History

-Phi Sigma Rho was founded on September 24, 1984, at Purdue University by Rashmi Khanna and Abby McDonald.
-Khanna and McDonald were unable to participate in traditional sorority rush due to the demands of the sororities and their engineering program, so they decided to start a new sorority that would take their academic program's demands into consideration.
+Phi Sigma Rho was founded on September 24, 1984, at Purdue University.
+Its founders were Rashmi Khanna and Abby McDonald who were unable to participate in traditional sorority rush due to the demands of the sororities and their engineering program; they decided to start a new sorority that would take their academic program's demands into consideration.

 The Alpha chapter at Purdue University was founded with ten charter members: Gail Bonney, Anita Chatterjea, Ann Cullinan, Pam Kabbes, Rashmi Khanna, Abby McDonald, Christine Mooney, Tina Kershner, Michelle Self, and Kathy Vargo.

-Phi Sigma Rho accepts students pursuing degrees in science, technology, engineering, and mathematics who identify as female or who identify as non-binary.
+Phi Sigma Rho is a social sorority that accepts students pursuing degrees in engineering and technology who identify as female or who identify as non-binary.
 The sorority made the decision to include non-binary students in all chapters in the summer of 2021.

-Phi Sigma Rho has grown more than 40 chapters nationally.
-Its headquarters is located in Northville, Michigan.
-Its online magazine is The Key.
+The sorority's headquarters is based in Seattle, Washington.

 Symbols

+Phi Sigma Rho's core values or pillars are Friendship, Scholarship, and Encouragement.
+Its motto is "Together we build the future."

 The colors of Phi Sigma Rho are wine red and silver.
-The sorority's flower is the orchid, and its jewel is the pearl.
+The sorority's flower is the orchid.
+Its jewel is the pearl.
 Its mascot is Sigmand the penguin.
-Its motto is "together we build the future."

-Objectives

-The objectives of Phi Sigma Rho are:
+Its online magazine is The Key.